-The optimal stopping problem has had many names over the years, depending on the goal of the choosing behaviour, including the best choice problem, the optimal choosing strategy and the Secretary Problem, all comprising the same concept of sampling, stopping and choosing at an optimal time.
+The optimal stopping problem has had many names, depending on the goal of the choosing behaviour, including the best choice problem, the optimal choosing strategy and the Secretary Problem, all comprising the same concept of sampling, stopping and choosing at an optimal time.
 The Secretary Problem is a scenario where the optimal choice paradigm is applied to recruitment.
 A company is looking to employ a new secretary undergoes interviewing candidates.
 The agents must decide when they have found the best candidate for the job and stop sampling, despite having the knowledge that they may miss out on a better candidate.
 The concept of the secretary scenario and optimal stopping can also be applied in the dating world.
 How does one know they have found the one and can stop looking for a better partner?
 This real world problem of finding a mate can be referred to as “The Fiancé Problem”.
 Especially with the boom in recent years of mobile dating apps such as Tinder which involves swiping left and right on potential dates, choosing a partner is becoming more about strategy than before.
 Therefore it is important to examine factors which influence our sampling and decision making abilities in making optimal choices.

 To test this idea of “The Fiance problem”, Averbeck, Furl and Mckay (In Prep) applied the optimal stopping paradigm to the choosing of faces.
 Participants completed the computerised Fiance task, and rated the attractiveness of faces on a scale of 1-9 over three phases.
 The average ratings of the faces displayed created a rank of faces based on how attractive the participants rated them.
 Then similar to Costa and Averbeck (2015), a sequence task with these faces was created.
 In sequences of 12, faces from the rating tasks appeared one at a time on screen, which were either accepted as a “date” or rejected to view another face as a potential “date”.
 The results from the human participants were compared against the results of a Bayesian Ideal Observer Model (Furl & Averbeck, 2011; Costa & Averbeck, 2015).
 Contrary to previous research on optimal choosing, on multiple trials participants oversampled when sampling faces, viewing too many faces and then missing out on their best option in comparison to the model.
 Since this is the first study to examine how optimal choosing applies to the sampling of human faces, it is important to understand what factors cause there to be an oversampling effect, rather than the undersampling effect commonly found in other optimal choosing tasks.
 Are faces simply more interesting or addictive to sample than other items, or is there some other decision making factor that influences the Fiancé task?